Python API Reference#

 Step the renderer (synchronous - blocks until complete).

 Enqueues a step operation, waits for rendering to complete, and returns results.
-This is the simple, blocking interface suitable for most use cases.
+Equivalent to

 - Returns:

-RuntimeError – If renderer is invalid, enqueue fails, or rendering fails.
+RuntimeError – If renderer is invalid, enqueue fails, step fails, or fetch fails.

 ValueError – If no valid render products provided.